roryl/zsx/README.md

 ## Assume Full Page Rendering

-In a ZSX application, the server by default always fully renders full pages.
+In a ZSX application, the server by default always fully renders pages.
 ZSX provides features to hot swap elements on the page and avoid a full browser page reload.

 Avoiding a full page reload improves performance of the browser.
-Browser performance is improved because it doesn't need to reflow the entire document.
+Browser performance is improved because it doesn't need to reflow the entire document and re-execute scripts.
 This performance improvement is perceived by the user as more responsive.

 Full server renders might seem costly, but it greatly improves the maintainability of applications: